ligato/docs/docs/tutorials/06_plugin-lookup.md

 Tutorial code: [Plugin Lookup][code-link]

-In this tutorial, we learn how to resolve dependencies between multiple plugins in various scenarios.
+In this tutorial, you will learn how to resolve dependencies between multiple plugins.
 Before running through this tutorial, you should complete the [Hello World tutorial](01_hello-world.md) and the [Plugin Dependencies tutorial](02_plugin-deps.md).

 For more details on plugin lookup, see the [plugin lookup section](../developer-guide/plugin-lookup.md) of the _Developer Guide_.

 ---

 The VPP agent is based on plugins.
-The plugin usually performs a specific task such as connecting to the KV data store, starting HTTP handlers, or exposing a VPP configuration API.
+The plugin performs a specific task such as connecting to the KV data store, starting HTTP handlers, or exposing a VPP configuration API.

 Often these plugins must work with other plugins.
 A good example is the kvdbsync plugin which is responsible for synchronizing events from various data stores.
 It requires one or more KV data store plugins to connect to and provide the actual data.

 The dependencies need to be initialized in the correct order.
 The rule of thumb is that the plugin listed as a dependency must be started first.

+---

 The plugin interface provides two methods to work with:

 - `Init()`
 - `AfterInit()`.

-The `Init()` is mandatory for every plugin and its purpose is to initialize plugin fields or other tasks such as prepare channel objects, initialize maps, start watchers).
-If some task cannot be performed during initialization, the plugin can call the `AfterInit()`.
-These scenarios will be shown in the tutorial.
+The `Init()` method is mandatory for every plugin.
+Its purpose is to initialize plugin fields, or other tasks such as prepare channel objects, initialize maps, and start watchers.

+If some task cannot be performed during initialization, the plugin can call the `AfterInit()` method.

+---

+!!!
+Note
-This tutorial uses the [HelloWorld](01_hello-world.md) plugin from the Hello World agent example.
-That original tutorial example contained a single plugin with `main()` preparing and starting the agent.
+    The original [Hello World](01_hello-world.md) tutorial example contained a single plugin, with `main()` preparing and starting the agent.

-This tutorial requires multiple files.
+This tutorial is different.
+It requires multiple files.
 For better clarity and understanding, make the following changes here at the beginning:

 - Create a new go file called `plugin1.go`.
-- Move the HelloWorld plugin to this file leaving only `main()` in `main.go`.
+- Move the HelloWorld plugin to this file leaving only `main()` in the `main.go` file.

+---

-Let's begin by creating another plugin in a separate file called `plugin2.go`:
+Let's begin by creating another plugin, called HelloUniverse, in a separate file called `plugin2.go`:
 ```go
 // HelloUniverse represents another plugin.
 type HelloUniverse struct{}